-We also notice that although parameter counts are generally increasing and roughly track total policy length, the relative ratios of different parameters remains consistent within each company's policy.
-This suggests that although many companies are adding additional details to descriptions of data transfers in their privacy policies, these additions are not broadly skewed toward specific parameters.
-To understand the importance of this result, consider some counterfactual examples: If the relative ratio of \textit{aim} parameters were to have increased, it would indicate that organizations are increasingly using privacy policies to inform \textit{why} information is being collected over \textit{what} information is being collected.
-If the relative ratio of \textit{attribute} parameters were to have increased, it might indicate that organizations are collecting more data types per information transfer.
+We also notice that although parameter counts are generally increasing and roughly track total policy length, the relative percentages of different parameters remains nearly consistent within each company's policy.
+This suggests that although companies are adding additional details to descriptions of data transfers in their privacy policies, these additions are not broadly skewed toward specific parameters.
+To understand the importance of this result, consider some counterfactual examples: If the relative percentage of \textit{aim} parameters were to have increased, it would indicate that organizations are increasingly using privacy policies to inform \textit{why} information is being collected over \textit{what} information is being collected.
+If the relative percentage of \textit{attribute} parameters were to have increased, it might indicate that organizations are collecting more data types per information transfer.
 While we don't see either of these trends for these 8 companies, we examine the variance of parameter types in the privacy policies of a larger set of companies in Section~\ref{sec:cross-industry}.

 A closer look at the GitHub privacy policies from 2016 and 2019 demonstrates how GKC-CI annotation can be used to automatically identify privacy policy updates of interest.
 Specifically, the 2019 policy includes more \textit{aim} parameters describing new ways that the site may use collected information, such as ``to make recommendations for you, such as to suggest projects you may want to follow or contribute to'' and ``to determine your coding interests.''
 Noticing a substantial increase in the number of \textit{aims} and focusing directly on those new parameters allows for quick assessment of changes in information use.
 Similarly, automatically identifying new or changed \textit{attributes} would allow quick assessment of new types of information collected.

 Privacy policy updates happen regularly on a vast number of online services, and it is difficult for experts, to say nothing of average users, to identify which updates are salient for particular privacy concerns.
 We anticipate that our LLM annotation approach could be used in the future to automatically sort updates by parameter type and, combined with a visual interface, faster review of privacy policy updates.